2i2c-org/2i2c-org.github.io/content/blog/2025/good-citizen/index.md

 ---
-title: "The difference between upstream-led vs. stakeholder-led open source contributions"
+title: "Our approach to providing directed and foundational contributions to open source communities"
-date: 2025-05-21
+date: 2025-09-03
 authors:
   - Yuvi Panda
   - Chris Holdgraf